mattyoung101/tamara/papers/proposal_draft/proposal_draft.typ

 level and higher level.

 == Low-level TMR approaches
-On the lower level side, Hindman, Clark, Patterson and Holbert @Hindman2011 introduce an ASIC standard-cell based automated TMR approach.
+On the lower level side, Hindman et al. @Hindman2011 introduce an ASIC standard-cell based automated TMR approach.
 When digital circuits are synthesised into ASICs, they are technology mapped onto standard cells provided by the foundry as part of their Process Design Kit (PDK).
-For example, SkyWater Technology provides an open-source 130 nm ASIC PDK, which contains standard cells for NAND gates, muxes and more #TODO("citation?").
+For example, SkyWater Technology provides an open-source 130 nm ASIC PDK, which contains standard cells for NAND gates, muxes and more @skywater.
 The authors design a TMR flip-flop cell, known as a "Triple Redundant Self Correcting Master-Slave Flip-Flop" (TRSCMSFF), that mitigates SEUs at the implementation level.
 Since this is so low level and operates below the entire synthesis/place and route pipeline, their approach has the advantage that _any_ design - including proprietary encrypted IP cores that are (unfortunately) common in industry - can be